emaginest/agents-hub/README.md

 - **Web Scraping**: Integrated web scraping capabilities for gathering information
 - **Web Search**: Tavily Search API integration for searching the web and extracting content
 - **Document Processing**: Support for parsing PDFs, DOCX, and other document formats
-- **Retrieval-Augmented Generation**: Built-in RAG system for knowledge management
+- **PGVector Tool**: Build custom RAG systems with PostgreSQL's pgvector extension
 - **Model Context Protocol (MCP)**: Connect to MCP servers for filesystem access, GitHub, Tavily, and more
 - **Monitoring & Analytics**: Langfuse integration for tracking agent performance and conversations
 - **Cognitive Architecture**: Inspired by human cognition with metacognitive capabilities